Skip to main content

 };

-The key insight here is that we return both the answer and the retrieved context.
-This allows evaluators to check not just what the agent said, but whether it was grounded in the documents it retrieved.
+The task returns the answer under "output" and the retrieved documents under "context".
+With both in hand, the evaluators can check not only what the agent said, but whether the documents back it up.

 Setting Up the LLM Judge